Plan, Initiate, Track and Control

 • To determine the outlook by analyzing all necessary details of the project.

-• Classifying the stakeholders, as it identifies who can be affected by the project and taking them in confidence.
+• Classifying the stakeholders, as it identifies who can be affected by the project and takes them in confidence.

 To create a flowchart describing all the procedures and actions from the beginning till the end.